Klown Kamp Massacre: Plot

-The next day, the students gather around for breakfast when Squirts (Sandor Gattyan) shows Valerie one of his perverted jokes, which gives her another PTSD flashback of when Valerie's father raped her as a child.
+The next day, the students gather around when Squirts shows Valerie one of his perverted jokes, which gives her a PTSD flashback of when her father raped her as a child.
 Philbert tries to comfort her when she runs off, only to be told she does not want to be a clown and that Bonzo wanted her to be one since she is his granddaughter.
-They later arrive late to the next lesson, pie throwing, and Philbert takes all the blame for them being late.
-Sergeant Funnybones punishes Philbert by forcing him and Puff to move a barrel of Seltzer up a hill but abandon it after Butzer Pie and Puff get into a fight after Puff insults his music taste.
+They arrive late to the next lesson, pie throwing.
+Sergeant Funnybones punishes Philbert by forcing him and Puff to move a barrel of Seltzer up a hill but abandon it after Buzter Pie and Puff get into a fight.
 They stumble across where Edwin has been staying and quickly leave.
-Sergeant Funnybones goes to check on them since they've been taking so long, finding the barrel abandoned.
+Sergeant Funnybones later finds the barrel abandoned.

-Suddenly, Edwin the Clown starts laughing at him, and Sergeant Funnybones chases him until he gets stabbed through his face with a butcher's knife.
+Suddenly, Edwin the Clown starts laughing at him, and Sergeant Funnybones chases him until he gets stabbed through his face.
 Back at the camp, Edwin finally finds Bonzo and hangs him inside his bathroom after taking his prescription medicine to make it look like a suicide, so no one will think he killed anyone yet.
 Philbert then meets up with Valerie again, where she thanks him for comforting her after the pie range incident, and he offers her to join him later with his friends to drink beer though she initially declines.

 Brandi and Tipsy sneak off to have sex in a private bedroom, during which Edwin makes a noise to force Tipsy to investigate when Brandi gets scared so Edwin can decapitate her with a hatchet off-screen without Tipsy knowing.
-Edwin also slits Squirts' throat while he masturbates while watching them through their window.
+Edwin also slits Squirts' throat while he masturbates watching them through their window.
 Tipsy then starts having sex with her dead body, not knowing due to the lack of lights, until Edwin shows him her severed head and then kills him off-camera.
-Philbert returns to Puff, Gerald (Daniel Gutierrez), and Butzer Pie with beer and prostitutes.
-At first, Valerie shows up with a beer but is disgusted with them and leaves.
+Philbert returns to Puff and Buzter Pie with beer and prostitutes.
 The next day, during Bananas' seltzer spraying lesson, the last living teacher, Edwin, switches Lenny's seltzer sprayer with acid, which melts off most of Vinnie's face, though he survives.
 Lenny runs off, horrified at thinking he accidentally killed his friend, until he finds a whipped cream pie in the middle of a field and starts eating it, not seeing a stick of dynamite sticking out of it until it blows up his head.